Professional tree trimming service in Andover KS neighborhood with mature canopy

 Andover Homeowners

 For most mature trees in Andover — oaks, elms, hackberries — a professional pruning every three to five years keeps the canopy healthy and structurally sound.
-Younger trees, especially the fast-growing species planted after the 2012 tornado, benefit from structural pruning every two to three years until they establish a strong central leader.
+Younger trees, especially the fast-growing species replanted after the April 2022 tornado, benefit from structural pruning every two to three years until they establish a strong central leader.
 Trees near structures, power lines, or high-traffic areas may need attention annually.
 Joe will assess your specific trees and recommend a schedule during your free estimate.

 Late winter through early spring — roughly January through March — is the ideal pruning window for most Kansas tree species.
 The tree is dormant, branch structure is fully visible without leaves, and disease transmission risk is lowest.
 That said, deadwood removal and hazard pruning can be done any time of year.
 Storm damage should always be addressed immediately regardless of season.
 Read our full guide to pruning timing in Kansas.